Database Security Guide for 2024

 The firewalls are used in database security and refer to the initial layers used for defense, keeping off malicious access trying to interfere with the database.
 Installing firewalls helps in protecting your database from various malicious vectors (YU & BAI, 2019).
 The packet filter, proxy server firewall, and stateful packet inspection are types of firewalls that cover any security loophole correctly.
 It is also essential to maintain your firewall updates, as this helps protect your database and site from malicious attacker’s tricks.

 - Secure database user access

-They were having the least number of individuals who can access the database.
-The organization administrator should bear the minimum possible privileges they require to do their work during the periods of access.
-They provided authorized users with a temporal password with the privileges they need every time they require to access the database (Blake, 2019).
+They had the least number of individuals who could access the database.
+The organization administrator should bear the minimum possible privileges required to do their work during access.
+They provided authorized users with a temporary password with the privileges they needed every time they required to access the database (Blake, 2019).
 The log activity that can be carried out during that time should prevent administrators from sharing the password.
-While administrators might find themselves sharing passwords convenient, doing so might make the proper database security and accountability almost impossible.
+While administrators might find themselves sharing passwords convenient, doing so might make proper database security and accountability almost impossible.

 The following steps should be followed:

 - A more robust password must be used